Synnotech-AG/Synnotech.EntityFrameworkCore/README.md

 }
 ```

-The class that implements this interface should derive from `AsyncSession` which provides the same members as `AsyncReadOnlySession` plus a `SaveChangesAsync` method:
+The class that implements this interface should derive from `AsyncSession<T>` which provides the same members as `AsyncReadOnlySession<T>` plus a `SaveChangesAsync` method:

 ```csharp
 // DatabaseContext is your custom class deriving from EF Core's DbContext